Rio, Iguassu Falls & Buenos Aires10 days

 Explore Rio high and low, from Corcovado to Copacabana

 Spend the day exploring the “Magnificent City.”
 Travel by cogwheel train through the lush foliage of the Tijuca Forest National Park to the peak of Corcovado Mountain, home of one of the world’s most recognizable statues: Christ the Redeemer.
 Later, pass by the white-sand beaches of Ipanema and Copacabana curling along the deep blue sea.
 The afternoon is all yours, so bask in the Brazilian sun or enjoy a caipirinha by the sea.

 Experience a meeting of cultures at the three-country border

 Say goodbye to Rio and board your flight for Iguassu.
 Upon arrival, transfer to your hotel and check in.
 This afternoon is free for you to relax and take in your surroundings.
-Tonight, immerse yourself in the rhythms of samba, tango and Paraguayan music during an included dinner at a local restaurant.
+Tonight, savor an included Brazilian barbecue dinner with your travel companions.

 Feel the falls rushing down from hundreds of feet and miles around

 One of South America’s most awe-inspiring natural wonders, Iguassu Falls is like no other place in the New World.
 Here, over 275 cascades rush and churn, spread across just over one mile of land.
 First, drive through Iguassu National Park, a subtropical paradise, to the Brazilian side of the falls.
 Walk through forested footpaths for panoramic views of the waters.
 Then, cross Tancredo Neves Bridge into Argentina to take in the largest and most famous section of Iguassu Falls: Devil’s Throat.

 Buenos Aires3 nights - hotel info

 Taste the unique European flavor of the Argentine capital